fscorrupt/awesome-stars/README.md

 ## linux

+- [cyberus-technology/virtualbox-kvm](https://github.com/cyberus-technology/virtualbox-kvm) - KVM Backend for VirtualBox.
+With our current development model, we cannot easily accept pull requests here.
+If you'd like to contribute, feel free to reach out to us, we are happy to find a solution.
 - [lllllllillllllillll/DweebUI](https://github.com/lllllllillllllillll/DweebUI) - DweebUI is a web interface for managing Docker, with a zero-config dashboard for your containers.
 - [KRTirtho/spotube](https://github.com/KRTirtho/spotube) - 🎧 Open source Spotify client that doesn't require Premium nor uses Electron!
 Available for both desktop & mobile!
 - [harmonoid/harmonoid](https://github.com/harmonoid/harmonoid) - 🎵 Plays & manages your music library.
 Looks beautiful & juicy.
 Playlists, visuals, synced lyrics, pitch shift, volume boost & more.